chaoss/metrics/resources/checklist-quality.md

 - [ ] Create issue in CHAOSS/Translation repository  to kick-off translation to other languages (please use the the translation issue template)
 - [ ] "Metric Candidate Release" label added to the metric release candidate issue.
 - [ ] Metric was added to website
-- [ ] When above steps are completed, announce new/updated metric on mailing list
+- [ ] Announce new/updated metric on mailing list, newsletter, community Zoom call, and Twitter.
+This can be coordinated with the community manager.

-# Add Metric to Repo
-## Content Quality
+### Content Quality

 - [ ] Required headings are filled in, including Questions.
 - [ ] Description provides context to metric